theolivenbaum/resin/README.md

 Compression is row-based.
 Querying performance affected very little.
 It is the contents of the document storage file that is compressed and that file is touched after the index lookup and the scoring.

 ## Full-text search
+ResinDB's main index data structure is a disk-based doubly-linked character trie.
 Querying support includes term, fuzzy, prefix, phrase and range.

 ## Word vector space model
 Scores are calculated using the default scoring scheme which is a vector space/tf-idf bag-of-words model.